-These Simple Gluten-Free Espresso Brownies are thick, dense, and incredibly.
+These Simple Gluten-Free Espresso Brownies are thick, dense, and incredibly rich.
 Topped with chocolate chips that melt on top for that extra decadence.
-15 minutes to make, 15 minutes to bake that is also vegan, nut-free, totally delicious, and made with a hidden veggie!
+15 minutes to make, and 15 minutes to bake!
+Vegan, nut-free, totally delicious, and made with a hidden veggie.
+The perfect brownie ever made.

 Chocolate lovers unite!
-These Gluten-Free Espresso Brownies are the perfect treat for those who love the taste of dark chocolate, cannot have a lot of chocolate, but also cannot live without it.
+These Gluten-Free Espresso Brownies are the perfect treat for those who love the taste of dark chocolate, and also cannot live without it.
 Using a medley of flavors like chocolate and carob to get that dark decadent taste that is forever remembered.

 Believe it or not, black beans are the magical ingredient and you would never know if I didn't tell you because they are just that good!
 In fact, friends that have tried this brownie tell me that they can actually taste chocolate chips inside.
 And just a secret?
 There are no chocolate chips inside this brownie.
 That's beans!